OwnGoalStudio/Kayoko/README.md

 ## Installation

-1. Download the latest `deb` from the [releases](https://github.com/Lessica/Kayoko/releases)
+1. Download the latest `deb` from the [releases](https://github.com/Lessica/Kayoko/releases).
-2. Install the `deb` using your preferred method
+2. Install the `deb` using your preferred method.

-## Compatibility

-iPhone running iOS 15/16 with Dopamine jailbreak.

 ## License